 Animal Behaviour is the scientific study of the wild and wonderful ways in which animals interact with each other, with other living beings, and with the environment in which they live in.
 One important aspect pertaining to the studies on Animal Behaviour is that it can be conducted anywhere and at any time, depending on the interest of the researcher.
 Moreover, it is not confined to the four walls of the classroom or the laboratory.
 The behavioural biology has high applied value and currently linked to conservation biology, molecular biology, behavioural ecology and integrated pest management.
-The chronobiology addresses some periodic and cyclic nature of various life phenomena occurring in living beings in nature.
-They often correlate with the external environmental factors.
-Chronopharmacology, chronomedicine and chronotherapy are some of the direct applications of chronobiology in human health.
+The chronobiology addresses some periodic and cyclic nature of various life phenomenon occurring in living beings in nature.
+They often correlate with the environmental factors.
+Chronopharmacology, chronomedicine chronotherapy are some of the direct applications of chronobiology in human health.
 This course aims to provide an overview of animal behaviour and chronobiology starting from historical prospective to types of behaviours and their evolutionary significance.
 The course also highlights types, mechanisms and importance of the biological rhythms and biological clocks operating in the living organisms.
 This course will help the learners to understand and appreciate different types of animal behaviours, their adaptive, evolutionary and practical significance.

-- Understand types of animal behaviour and their importance to the organisms. - Enhance their observation, analysis, interpretation and documentation skills by taking short projects pertaining to Animal behaviour and chronobiology. - Relate animal behaviour with other subjects such as Animal biodiversity, Evolutionary biology, Ecology, Conservation biology and Genetic basis of the behaviour. - Understand various process of chronobiology in their daily life such as jet lag. - Learn about the biological rhythm and their application in pharmacology and modern medicine. - Realize, appreciate and develop passion to biodiversity; andy will respect the nature and environment.
+- Upon completion of the course, students should be able to:Understand types of animal behaviour and their importance to the organisms. - Enhance their observation, analysis, interpretation and documentation skills by taking short projects pertaining to Animal behaviour and chronobiology. - Relate animal behaviour with other subjects such as Animal biodiversity, Evolutionary biology, Ecology, Conservation biology and Genetic basis of the behaviour. - Understand various process of chronobiology in their daily life such as jet lag. - Learn about the biological rhythm and their application in pharmacology and modern medicine. - Realize, appreciate and develop passion to biodiversity; andy will respect the nature and environment.

-Unit 1: Introduction to Animal Behaviour

-Origin and history of Ethology; Pioneers of Modern Ethology: Karl von Frisch, Ivan Pavlov, Konrad Lorenz, Niko Tinbergen; Proximate and ultimate causes of behaviour; tools, techniques and methods used in studying animal behaviour (Chapter 1, 2: Alcock; Section 2.3, 3.1, 3.2: McFarland)
+Unit 1: Introduction to Animal Behaviour 8 hrs Origin and history of Ethology; Pioneers of Modern Ethology: Karl von Frisch, Ivan Pavlov, Konrad Lorenz, Niko Tinbergen; Proximate and ultimate causes of behaviour; Tools, Techniques and Methods used in studying animal behaviour

-Unit 2: Patterns of Behaviour

-Stereotyped behaviours (Orientation, Reflexes); Individual behavioural patterns; Instinct versus Learned behaviour; Associative learning, Classical and Operant conditioning, Habituation, Imprinting
+Unit 2: Patterns of Behaviour 10 hrs Stereotyped behaviours (Orientation, Reflexes); Individual behavioural patterns; Instinct versus Learned behaviour; Associative learning, Classical and Operant conditioning, Habituation, Imprinting